 (Specific measurements can be found in the recipe below.)

-- Fresh mahi-mahi – skinned and cut into fillets.
-You can use frozen mahi-mahi, which must be thawed and dried with a paper towel before cooking.
-Any firm white fish such as halibut, grouper, snapper, redfish, Corvina, or seabass make a suitable substitute.
+- Fresh mahi mahi fillets – skinned.
+You can use frozen fish, which must be thawed and dried with a paper towel before cooking.
+Any firm white fish such as halibut, grouper, snapper, redfish, Corvina, or sea bass make a suitable substitute.

 - Butter – coats the fish to help the seasoning stick and adds a rich flavor to the overall dish.

-- Fresh lemon juice – there is a scientific explanation, but the best reason is that it enhances the flavor of fish.
+- Fresh lemon juice – there is a scientific explanation, but the best reason is that it gives a delicious flavor to the fish.

 - Cayenne and black pepper – provide a bit of heat.

-- Oregano, thyme, and cumin – provide a herby, earthy, smoky taste.
+- Oregano, thyme, and cumin – this spice blend provides a herby, earthy, smoky taste.

-- Garlic and onion powder – lend their unique flavors to the mix.
+- Garlic powder and onion powder – lend their unique flavors to the mix.

 - Paprika – adds a bit of color and smokiness.